Hummingbird (Metro Boomin and James Blake song): Composition and lyrics

 "Hummingbird" features a sample of Patience and Prudence's 1956 song "Tonight You Belong to Me", which is initially pitched up, but then pitches down and fades into a smooth drum composition.
 James Blake merges themes of the movie and song together as he sings about a complicated and fleeting love, but one that's hard to let go of.
 In the movie, Miles is faced with the challenge of saying bye to Gwen as she has to return to her own universe.
 He displayed strong feelings for her, but her feelings for him are unclear and the relationship doesn't have the chance to develop before she has to leave.
 The chorus goes "And hummingbird / I know that's our time (That's our time) / But stay on / Stay on, stay on with me" These lyrics could represent Miles feelings in the film; he knows she has to leave, but wants to hold on a bit longer.
 He then goes on to say "And hummingbird / I can never unsee / what you've shown me".
 She has left such an impact on him that his life and how he sees the world will never be the same.
 Besides for the deeper references to the feelings and emotions of the character, there's also an allusion to the Spider-Man side of Miles Morales seen in the line, "Hangin' in the balance".

 Background

 The song was first previewed via Sony Pictures Animation's social media accounts on May 15, 2023.
-It was then officially released with the rest of the Spider-Verse soundtrack album along with the premier of the movie on June 2, 2023.
+It was then officially released with the rest of the Spider-Verse soundtrack album along with the premiere of the movie on June 2, 2023.